vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 ![launch-err](../img/launch-err.png)
 <br>

 The `i`, `--inputDirectory` displayed in the error message is referred to as a command line flag (or "flag") that is required for the successful execution of ExfilMS.
 ExfilMS comes with a few command line flags (both mandatory and non-mandatory) that can be executed along with the `exfilms` command to establish the behaviour of the application and to configure the parameters that will be used for the extraction/filtration process.
-The flags available are described below.
 <br>

 `--help`